 What's an intent?

-Intents match an entire sentence against a set of training sentences or KB articles and the results are scored based on level of confidence (VERY GOOD, GOOD, FAIR PLUS, FAIR, POOR).
-From this sentence, the NLU engine derives an intent to which the bot responds.
-For example, if you configured your bot to respond to a "billing" intent, the NLU engine doesn't just look for the word "billing"; it analyzes any sentence the user might input and tries to understand if the "billing" intent is present.
-If the intent is present, the NLU "tells" the bot that it is, and the relevant dialog triggers.
+Intents match an entire sentence against a set of training sentences or Knowledge Base articles, and the results are scored based on level of confidence: VERY GOOD, GOOD, FAIR PLUS, FAIR, POOR.
+From the input sentence, the NLU engine derives the intent to which the bot responds.
+For example, if you've configured a bot to respond to a "billing" intent, the NLU engine doesn't just look for the word "billing."
+It analyzes any sentence the user might input and tries to understand if the "billing" intent is present.
+If the intent is present, the NLU "tells" the bot that it is, and the relevant bot dialog triggers.

 Add an intent